veeso/ssh2-config/README.md

 1. The first obtained value parsing the configuration top-down will be used
 2. Host specific rules ARE not overriding default ones if they are not the first obtained value
 3. If you want to achieve default values to be less specific than host specific ones, you should put the default values at the end of the configuration file using `Host *`.
 4. Algorithms, so `KexAlgorithms`, `Ciphers`, `MACs` and `HostKeyAlgorithms` use a different resolvers which supports appending, excluding and heading insertions, as described in the man page at ciphers: <https://man.openbsd.org/OpenBSD-current/man5/ssh_config.5#Ciphers>.
+They are in case appended to default algorithms, which are either fetched from the openssh source code or set with a constructor.
+See [configuring default algorithms](#configuring-default-algorithms) for more information.

 ### Resolvers examples